Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

+The rationale behind this design choice is as follows: (i) increasingly more radiology diagnosis rely on 3D scans, for example, CT, MRI, the foundation model should certainly be able to process 3D data input; (ii) in 3D data, consecutive slices are highly similar, thus padding 2D into 3D, on the one hand, does not lead information loss, on the other hand, resembles a good approximation of 3D data; (iii) padding 2D images will only affects the tokenization layer, {\em i.e.}, converting image patches into continuous embedding, while still keep the rest of model shared with 3D scans, thus facilitating knowledge share.

-\textbf{Note that}, comparing to the typical visual encoding scenario that assumes different images have unified height width depth size, we {\em do not} normalize the depth dimension into an exact size, only round into a factor of 4, depending on their original resolution.
-We convert the image into 3D patches, and embed them into a token sequence and feed into the encoder~($\Phi_\text{vis}$).
-To retain the 3D position of these tokens, we adopt relatively learnable 3D position embeddings, the detailed procedure can be formulated as
+\textbf{Note that}, comparing to the typical visual encoding scenario that assumes different images have unified shape, we {\em do not} normalize the depth dimension into an exact size, only round into a factor of 4, depending on their original resolution.
+Note that, all the 2D images are padded into 4 slices on the depth channel.
+We convert the image into 3D patches, embed them into a token sequence, and feed into the encoder~($\Phi_\text{vis}$).
+To retain the 3D position of these tokens, we adopt learnable 3D position embeddings, the detailed procedure can be formulated as:

-where $\boldsymbol{v}_i$ is the embedding for image $v_i$, $P_i$ is the total number of tokens, and $d$ is the feature dimension.
-Due to the inconsistency in depth dimension, $P_i$ also varies across 2D and 3D images.
-Generally, 3D cases may have much larger $P_i$ than 2D cases, as it is difficult to put them together into a unified training flow.
+where $\boldsymbol{v}_i$ is the output embedding for image $v_i$, encoded with 3D ViT, $P_i$ is the total number of tokens, and $d$ is the feature dimension.
+Due to the inconsistency in depth dimension, $P_i$ varies across 2D and 3D images, and the model can get to know the original image size by positional encoding.

-\textbf{Aggregation with Perceiver.} After visual encoding, we adopt a perceiver~\cite{jaegle2021perceiver} module $\Phi_\text{per}$ to aggregate visual representation.
-Specifically, $\Phi_\text{per}$ is a transformer decoder with a fix number of learnable queries, and the visual input is treated as a key and value for the decoder, such that final output embeddings will be normalized into the same dimension with the pre-defined learnable query sequence.
+\textbf{Aggregation with perceiver.} After visual encoding, we adopt a perceiver~\cite{jaegle2021perceiver} module $\Phi_\text{per}$ to aggregate visual representation.
+Specifically, $\Phi_\text{per}$ follows the classical perceiver architecture with a fix number of learnable queries as the latent array input, and the visual embedding $v_i$ is treated as the byte array input, so that the final output embeddings will be normalized into the same length with the pre-defined learnable query sequence.
 The aggregation procedure can be formulated as:

-where $\boldsymbol{u}_i$ refers to the aggregated visual embedding, $P$ is the pre-defined number of queries.
-Leveraging perceiver architecture, we can map arbitrary patch tokens into the same amount of queries so that images of different sizes can be viewed equally in the following fusion flow.
+where $\boldsymbol{u}_i$ refers to the aggregated visual embedding, $P$ denotes the number of learnable queries.
+Leveraging perceiver architecture, we can map an arbitrary number of patch tokens into the same length, such that images of different sizes can be treated equally in the following fusion flow.